| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 Back

-Varicose veins that have been physically
+to the top Varicose veins that have been physically

 removed cannot reappear but there is no treatment